 Make sure that your side tables don’t have much, if anything on them!
 You want them to be accessible for guests to put glasses, etc when they visit so don’t overcrowd them with unnecessary stuff.

-Or check out one of the other week’s posts!
+Or check out some other organizational posts!